microsoft/LightGBM/docs/Parameters.rst

 .. code-block:: python

-   # use learning rate of 0.07, becase 'learning_rate'
+   # use learning rate of 0.07, because 'learning_rate'
    # is the primary parameter name
    lgb.train(
       params={